 The most joyous and festive piece of music in your ceremony.
 It should be a faster tempo than the processional.
 All members of the wedding party will recess down the aisle to the reception line area.
 (Postlude music immediately follows)

 This is similar to the prelude music but more festive in style.
 If the musicians are continuing on to play the reception they will often play one more piece and then take a break to change locations.
 If they are not playing the reception they will usually play one or two more pieces until the guests have left the main wedding location.

 You have several choices here:

-A complete listing can be found on the official Royal Wedding Blog here
+A listing can be found at Westminster Abbey website here